MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 Azure Quantum provides the best development environment to create quantum algorithms for multiple platforms at once while preserving flexibility to tune the same algorithms for specific systems.
 You can write your code once and run it with little to no change against multiple targets of the same family which allows you to focus your programming at the algorithm level.

 - An **open ecosystem**, enabling you to access diverse quantum software, hardware, and solutions from Microsoft and its partners.
 You can pick from quantum programming languages such as Qiskit, Cirq, and Q# and run your algorithms on multiple quantum systems.
-- Quantum impact today, allowing you to simultaneously explore today’s quantum systems and be ready for the scaled quantum systems of the future, and with pre-built solutions that run on classical and accelerated compute resources (also referred to as optimization solutions).
+- Quantum impact today, allowing you to simultaneously explore today’s quantum systems and be ready for the scaled quantum systems of the future.

 > [!TIP]
 > If you don’t have an Azure account, register for **free** and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go).
 If you are a student, you can take advantage of a [free Azure account for students](https://azure.microsoft.com/free/students/).